kumar-lakshmanan/Sachathya/README.md

 ### Stage 2:
 * Download [SachathyaScripts.zip](distribute/SachathyaScripts.zip).
-* Extract inside the Sachathya folder.
+* Extract inside the Sachathya folder, Overwrite files if needed.
 (Folder name SachathyaScripts & Sachathya.exe should be next 2 next)
 * Restart or Start the app. with any one step mentioned in Stage 1.
 * Inside the app you should see the Sample Scripts.
 * (Optional) You can also see config.ini file present in the folder next to Sachathya.exe.
 Edit as per need.